The holidays are upon us once again, and once again I am reminded of the darkest years of my life.

 I’ve always done my best to make Christmas a fun thing for my girls.

 I gave them total control over decorating the tree.
 For many years we had laminated Little Mermaid ornaments that came on the McDonalds Happy Meal boxes.
 It’s what made them happy and that’s what mattered.

 I overcompensated by buying my oldest daughter all that I could until her sister came along and then I just felt guilty that we had to split those resources between two children.
 I’d often feel the youngest was getting shorted because her Christmas presents weren’t as grand and plentiful as her sisters once were.
 Even though she never knew the difference.

 Today Christmas has a dull edge for me.
 I can mostly avoid the sadness.

-I can reach out to my son anytime I want, hear his voice say “I love you mamma” even at 27 years old.
-The anticipation of his visit this spring brings me great joy and excitement.
+I can reach out to my son anytime I want, hear his voice say “I love you mamma” even at 29 years old.
+The anticipation of his visit last spring brought me great joy and excitement.
 The excitement of getting to meet his girlfriend in person after communicating over text for so long.
 All of those things bring me immense joy.
 But they do not erase the 18 years of darkness and pain.
 It’s like the cells in my body remember.
 They start to shift long before I realize what is happening.
 Well before I realize the date.

 In fact, the truth is I didn’t recognize the depression and rage and darkness until I’d been reunited with my son because that year it was less.
 Still there, but not as bad.
 As each year passes, it does get better.
 Bit by bit.
 But I’m forever changed.
 I will never experience Christmas as I once did.